State and Local Policy Database

 Electricity and Natural Gas Efficiency SavingsList All

-In 2019, Xcel reported 6.49 MMtherms of net natural gas savings at the meter, which represents 0.49% of its retail gas sales across the utility’s service territory.
-In 2019, Xcel spent $14,471,991 on gas energy efficiency, which equates to $11.05 per residential gas customer.
+In 2021, Xcel reported 8.12 MMtherms of total net natural gas savings at the meter.
 These savings figures cover Xcel’s entire service jurisdiction, not just the City of Aurora.

 Xcel offers natural gas and electric efficiency incentives and technical assistance to residential and commercial/industrial customers.